 Research projects are selected through the process described in the Research Manual.
 A call for projects is issued annually and projects are ranked by the Research Project Selection Committee (RPSC), a group comprised of the agency's senior leadership.
-There were 12 projects submitted and championed for FY2021 funding.
-Those projects were presented to and ranked by the RPSC on September 11, 2020.
-Four projects are proposed for funding this year.
-These projects will each be individually, separately obligated.
-There are also two projects continuing from prior years.
+Due to the timing of the award of the new university research management support contract, the call for projects will be issued during the first quarter of PY2022 and this work program amended to include those.